On the Ground With the Parkland Teens as They Plot Their Revolution

 When Sam Zeif got home, his girlfriend was already there, and so were his brother and his mother.
 (His father, on a business trip, was on his way home.)
 “We heard rumors that Joaquin was dead, and I didn’t believe it.
 I screamed.
 I screamed at the top of my lungs, pounding the couch, hitting walls.
 I couldn’t believe it.
 I didn’t believe it.
 I wouldn’t let myself believe it.”

 The next day was Sam’s 18th birthday.
 When he opened his eyes, his girlfriend told him the news was official.
-The geo-locator had failed when the Wi-Fi went out.
+The geo-locator had failed.
 Joaquin was dead.
 “I lost it,” he says.

-At 9:43 that morning, Sam posted on Twitter a screen shot of his exchange with Matt.
+At 9:43 that morning, Sam posted on Twitter a screen shot of his exchange with Matthew.
 “It wasn’t for attention.
 That was just for — I guess, in a way, empathy or sympathy, because no one should have to have that conversation with anyone.
 A brother, a father, a daughter, a friend.”
 The tweet got half a million likes in two days.

 What Teachers Think About Arming Educators